ethan-stone/obsidian-vault-knowledge-base/Rust/Data Types.md

 | 128-bit | `i128`  | `u128`   |
 | arch    | `isize` | `usize`  |
 ## Floating Point Types
 - There are two floating-point types. `f32` and `f64`.
 The difference is simply 32 bit vs 64 bit.
+- `f64` is the default because it is more precise and there is negligible performance difference between `f32` and `f64` on modern cpu's.